kastnerp/gen_reindl/README.md

 # gen_reindl
- Python port of 'gen_reindl.exe', a program that transforms global irradiances into orizontal diffuse and direct normal irradiances.
+ Python port of 'gen_reindl.exe', a program that transforms global irradiances into horizontal diffuse and direct normal irradiances.

 # Usage